Are Herbs For Cats Safe?

 All cats, except for the lions, are lone hunters.
 That means they live and die by their own efforts.
 They have no pack to rely on when they are not up to hunting.

 Being a lone hunter means you have to be very skilled.
 To this end, cats senses are finely tuned and highly efficient.
 They can sense movements underground, giving away the location of prey.
 They are endlessly patient, waiting for hours where they know prey will eventually emerge.
-Some, such as the cheetah, are able to sprint very fast after their fleeing prey.
+They are able to sprint very fast after their fleeing prey.

 Everything goes into high alert when hunting – sight, sound, feeling and doubtless much more we know nothing about.
 Cats can’t afford to expend energy uselessly, so they acknowledge when it’s pointless pursuing an unlikely prey.